OtherDevOpsGene/zap-sonar-plugin/README.md

 This will build the plugin into a jar file into `sonar-zap-plugin/target/sonar-zap-plugin-<version>.jar`.

-If the `docker` property is set, a Docker image will also be created for testing.
+If you set the `docker` property, a Docker image will also be created for testing.
-The image will be named `org.sonarsource.owasp/sonar-zap-plugin:<version>` and will have the supported version of SonarQube pulled from Docker Hub with the newly-built zap-sonar-plugin installed.
+The image will be named `org.sonarsource.owasp/sonar-zap-plugin:<version>` and will have the `lts` version of SonarQube pulled from Docker Hub with the newly-built `zap-sonar-plugin` installed.

-To make sure the Docker image is always created when building locally, you can set the docker property in an active profile in your `settings.xml`:
+To always create the Docker image when building locally, you can set the docker property in an active profile in your `settings.xml`:

 ```xml
 <settings>